 What sports can I bet on in Illinois?

-You can bet on most largely popular events in Chicago.
-However, you cannot bet on any teams or individuals representing a college institution.
+You can bet on most largely popular events in Illinois, such as the NFL, NBA, MLB, NHL, WNBA, MLS, and more.
+However, you cannot bet on any teams or individuals representing a college institution in the state of Illinois.

 How old do you have to be to bet on sports in Illinois?

-To legally bet on sports in Illinois, you must be at least 21 years old.
+To legally place bets on sports in Illinois, you must be at least 21 years old.

 Local Teams Worth Betting On

-While we advise you to bet with your head and not your heart, SBD understands that fans want to support their favorite teams.
-Get started with these local Illinois teams:
+While we advise you to bet with your head and not your heart, Sports Betting Dime understands that fans want to support their favorite teams.
+Get started with these local Illinois sports teams:

 - Chicago Cubs